 They Are Conflict-Free

 Most people have probably heard the term “Blood Diamond,” but they may not be aware of just how literal it is.
 Certain areas in Africa with particularly dense diamond mines will trade the stones to finance ongoing wars.
 In this sense, mined diamonds are quite literally financing many deaths.

+Instead of saying no to all diamonds, it’s a better idea to simply say no to mined diamonds.
 Those with objections to contributing to a system of organized war funding have a viable alternative in lab grown diamonds, which do nothing of the sort.

-They Do Not Receive a Ridiculous Markup
+They Do Not Receive a Ridiculous Markup`

-Lab grown diamonds take a more consumer-friendly approach, as they are priced fairly despite not being less visually stunning.
+Instead, lab grown diamonds take a more consumer-friendly approach, as they are priced fairly despite not being less visually stunning.
 In this way, lab grown diamonds are quite revolutionary for the industry, disrupting a time honored tradition of grossly overcharging.

 They Don’t Promote Child Labor or Unlivable Wages

 Another main concern about mined diamonds is the fact that they subject workers, including children, to unsafe conditions and absurdly low pay.
 Since many diamonds are mined by small operations in areas without strict regulations, child labor laws are often non-existent.

 Additionally, there is no minimum wage so workers can be paid next to nothing despite the dangerous nature of their jobs.
 Most Americans know someone who once worked in a mine of some sort, and they can tell you that mining jobs are no picnic; unfortunately, many laborers who mine diamonds today don’t have unions or other social programs to help them demand fair wages.
 These concerns go hand in hand with those over diamonds funding conflict.